dianfajar/danaoira.github.io/_posts/2017-06-06-drawing-a-bunny-with-svg.md

 **Info:** This post is part of [Data Visualization with D3.js - Week 1](/data-visualization-with-d3js-week-1/) {: .notice_info}

-I had extra time before class ended, so I wanted to challenge myself by making a bunny smiley!
+I decided to make a bunny using SVG to practice the using different types of curves and transforms.

-# Generating SVG Curves
+## Generating SVG Curves

 [![05a]](https://codepen.io/anthonydugois/pen/mewdyZ)